Introduction: How to Make a Nucleus Honeybee Colony (and Prevent Established Hives From Swarming)

 Be sure to save the brightly colored warning stickers from the packaging, and post images of them on your social media sites, especially the ones that say "LIVE QUEENS".

 If you're buying queens, consider doing a little research and finding genetic stock that will do well in your area or that have been specially bred for varroa mite resistance.
-Queens are expensive to buy, and if you can improve your hive stock, then you'll make it worth the investment.
+I raise queens in the Bay Area for sale and have them available from April to June for purchase.

 Now that you've set up your nuc colonies, you'll want to be sure they are jam packed with adult foraging bees to ensure it thrives.